 Required documents and submission process: Applications must be submitted through the respective web portals indicated above.

 Applications must include a letter of application, a dated curriculum vitae, a statement of research interests, a statement of teaching interests, and the names, addresses (postal and e-mail), and telephone numbers of 3-6 references.
 Applicants who are selected for on campus interviews must be able to show proof that they will be eligible and qualified to work in the US by the time of hire.

-Applications received by January 2, 2018 will be given full consideration.
 The search will continue until the position is filled or the search is closed.

 The University of Texas at San Antonio is an Affirmative Action/Equal Opportunity Employer.
 Women, minorities, veterans, and individuals with disabilities are encouraged to apply.

 When inquiring or applying for these positions, please also reference AcademicCareers.com